zannloo/tp/docs/UserGuide.md

 </div>

 ## How to use the User Guide :heart_eyes:
 We understand that it may be daunting to delve into a completely new user guide.
-This section designed to make this journey more smooth sailing for you and enhance your understanding of the commonly used icons and boxes.
+This section is designed to make this journey more smooth sailing for you and enhance your understanding of the commonly used icons and boxes.
-We hope you enjoy your reading experience! :blush::book:
+We hope you enjoy your reading experience! :blush: :book:

 <box type="info">